Financial-Times/origami/README.md

 ### Deprecated

 The `--faux` modifier is now deprecated and will be removed in next major release.
 The `.o-ft-buttons__pagination` wasn't following the BEM convention properly and will be removed in next major release.
-Use `..o-ft-buttons-pagination` instead.
+Use `.o-ft-buttons-pagination` instead.
 The `.o-ft-buttons__group` wasn't following the BEM convention properly and will be removed in next major release.
 Use `.o-ft-buttons-group` instead.

 ### Icons for use in buttons